intelliriffer/EUCLIDIER-CONSOLE/README.md

             1. 0: OFF, Will not change octaves based on incoming note velocity.
             2. 1: ON, Will Change octaves based on incoming note velocity.
         3. RECEIVE NOTES : (0-1) : Switches Realtime Note Input Respose Off/On.

+15.  **** **v 0.1.7 Features****
+     1. 128 Presets Slots to Save / Load  ( Supports program change loading)
+     2. Master Sync (CC 50, 0-8): Parameter Update Quantization (default 1/4) : Changes to Steps, Fill, Shift etc are quantized to  master clock from none to up to 8 bars.
+     3. When using console, loaded preset values display.
+     4. Preset Feedback Update, If your midi control is set to receive from euclidier on chn16, Euclidier will send the respective cc back to your control surface (mpc/ akai force) to Update the UI parameters.
+     5. Assignable Channels Reduced to 1-15 (Ch:16 is now reserved for feedback msssages.)
+     6. Many Stability Optimizations.
+     7. Added Drum to Track Type.
+When Trac is set to Drum (2) , it will not transpose or shift octaves on incoming notes.
+Might be usefor for other purposes in future.